intelligenxe/.github/internship_credit.md

 ## Internship Credit for Student and Recent Graduate Contributors

-**INTELLIGENXE** offers internship credit opportunities for qualified contributors who participate in the **Strategist** open-source platform.
-These internships recognize meaningful technical contributions and provide a way for students and recent graduates to gain **hands-on experience** in **Generative AI (GenAI)** development.

-In addition to the advantages of contributing described in this section, we offer **GenAI internship credit** from **INTELLIGENXE Inc.** to student and recent-graduate contributors.
-This credit can be added to your résumé and LinkedIn profile upon completing certain predetermined sets of contributions.
+**INTELLIGENXE** offers internship credit opportunities to qualified contributors participating in the **Strategist** open-source platform.
+These credits recognize meaningful technical contributions and allow students and recent graduates to gain hands-on experience in Generative AI (GenAI) development.
+Internship credit from INTELLIGENXE Inc. may be added to your résumé and LinkedIn profile upon completing predetermined sets of contributions.

-Contributors participating under this program must complete their contributions **voluntarily** and treat them as a **training exercise** for gaining practical experience and advancing their professional careers.
-As a contributor, you should **not expect any monetary compensation**.
-In particular, you must agree to the **terms and conditions** outlined in the **MIT License disclaimer** section.
+All work completed under this program is voluntary and intended as a training exercise to build practical skills and advance your professional career.
+Contributors should not expect monetary compensation and perform the internship at their own risk.
+The internship programs are designed to require no supervision, so ongoing support from maintainers should not be expected.
+Additionally, contributors must agree to the terms and conditions outlined in [CONTRIBUTING.md](https://github.com/intelligenxe/.github/blob/main/CONTRIBUTING.md).

-As mentioned above, we offer internship credit **worldwide** to student and early-career contributors who make significant contributions, **except** in the following regions: United States, Canada and the European Union.
-In these regions, internship credit is offered through academic alliances between local universities and INTELLIGENXE Inc.
+Internship credit is available worldwide to student and early-career contributors who make significant contributions.
+In the United States, Canada, and the European Union, internship credit is offered primarily through academic partnerships between local universities and INTELLIGENXE Inc.

----

 ## Current Internships

-You should perform your internship **voluntarily and at your own risk**.
-We have designed the internship programs to require **no supervision**, so you should **not expect ongoing support** from maintainers.

----

 ### 🧠 Internship A100